MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 ![image](https://github.com/MarkusEhrlinger/Wind-Turbine-Analysis/assets/132265260/506a00bd-2392-45d9-8e30-14aff01d26d2)

-Now I can see easier the different years, it looks like, there is nothing remarkable, the rise in temperature can be explained by the season, outside temperature.
+Now I can see easier the different years, the rise in temperature can be explained by the season, outside temperature.
+But a closer look to the year 2021 shows, temperatures seem to be a bit higher in the colder months Jan - April  and Oct - Dec as compared to 2019.
+Data for 2022 would be needed to see if there's a trend.
+For now my suggestion would be, to increase the grease cycle for a while or flush the bearing with some extra grease to make sure, the bearing has enough grease.
+Results should be visible quickly afterwards and if there's a trend or temperature stays at this level, a bearing inspection should be performed, to ensure the bearing isn't already damaged.

 ---------------------------------------------------------------------------------------------------------

+Analysis like this are performed by some AI, which can constantly survey all of the temperatures.
+For me this was to train my newly learned skills, use some spreadsheet, do some plots in R.